tOskr-uk/log-parser/README.md

 An application to parse the EQ2 log file and extract key data for performance analysis.

-The EQ2 log file is currently being continuously moitored for changes using node fs.watchFile which apears to be performing well so far.
-May consider replacing it using a method yet to be determined to check on the size and or in combination with other file attributes that indicate a change in the log file without the need to process the files contents.

 ## Observation
 * Log timer uses 1 second units.
 * Many entries can exists sharing the same timer stamp